Kaspaaro/React_Three.js_Audio_Visualizer/README.md

 # Song
 Made by Kaspar Tullus (Me)

-You cannot use this song anywhere else or claim it.
+You cannot use this song anywhere or claim it.

 # Instructions
 type "npm start" into the terminal and it should start the website.